Gertrude Blanch: Career

 The Mathematical Tables Project became an independent organization following the termination of the WPA at the end of 1942.
 During World War II, it operated as a major computing office for the US government and did calculations for the Office of Scientific Research and Development, the Army's map grid, the Navy's LORAN radio navigation system, the Manhattan Project and other institutions.
 The project also performed important calculations for Operation Overlord.
 Using a mathematical model developed by Jerzy Neyman, the group helped evaluate strategies designed to bomb the Normandy beaches.
 Blanch led the group throughout the war.

 After the war, Blanch's career was hampered by FBI suspicions that she was secretly a communist.
 During this time the National Bureau of Standards was investigated by the loyalty board of the Department of Commerce.
 Their evidence for her communist ties was scarce and included, for example, the observation that she had never married or had children, as well as the fact that her sister was affiliated with the Communist Party.
 In a May 1952 hearing, all charges were resolved.
 With her name cleared, she was able to resume her work.

 Subsequently, she worked for the Institute for Numerical Analysis at UCLA until it was closed in June 1954.
-She then became a mathematician for the computer division of Consolidated Engineering in Pasadena, California for a couple of months until a friend she had made at the Mathematical Tables Project, Chief mathematician Knox Millsaps, recruited her to be a senior mathematician for the Aerospace Research Laboratory at Wright-Patterson Air Force Base in Dayton, Ohio.
+While at UCLA, she interviewed Grace Hopper for a position there, though Hopper instead took a position at UNIVAC.
+Blanch then became a mathematician for the computer division of Consolidated Engineering in Pasadena, California for a couple of months until a friend she had made at the Mathematical Tables Project, Chief mathematician Knox Millsaps, recruited her to be a senior mathematician for the Aerospace Research Laboratory at Wright-Patterson Air Force Base in Dayton, Ohio.
 The Air Force hired her to work on computations dealing with turbulence, air flow, and transonic and supersonic flight.
 In 1962, Blanch was promoted to government senior scientist.
 She was an early member of the ACM.